 Unfortunately for me, the Technical Director at the time (let’s give him a fictitious name of Dennis) told me in no uncertain terms that this would be the last time I ever refused him.
 Three months into my new job, everything had turned sour overnight simply due to me being good at what I do.

-Years would pass and with each new year would bring a new job offer somewhere else for an ever increasing Salary, but I would always find an excuse not to take it -probably the thought of working for someone else again and repeating the same mistake was always the biggest reason to avoid saying yes.
+Years would pass and with each new year would bring a new job offer somewhere else for an ever increasing Salary, but I would always find a reason not to take it -probably the thought of repeating the same mistakes again was always the biggest reason to avoid saying yes.

 Then something happened.